Estate Planning, Trusts, and Tax Program

 For beneficiaries of trust assets looking to increase their competence in the areas of trusts and estate planning, this self-paced, online learning program is designed specifically for you.
 With coursework that progresses from more basic to rigorous content, students of all knowledge levels gain an understanding of estate planning, trusts, and trust administration, as well as practical guidance on how to work effectively with advisors to a trust.
 This targeted learning experience features engaging content such as movie excerpts, a celebrity interview, reviews of famous people’s wills, readings from industry experts, articles, real-life case studies, and applied learning homework assignments that increase retention.
 Students have the option to enroll and continue their education in the Accredited Beneficiary Stewardship Program to pursue the Accredited Beneficiary designation without penalty.

-This program is comprised of three courses with a total of nine lessons and introduces intermediate level content on the legal structure and tax considerations for U.S. estate planning, trusts, and tax planning.
+This program is comprised of nine courses and introduces intermediate level content on the legal structure and tax considerations for U.S. estate planning, trusts, and tax planning.

 - Access your courses anytime, anywhere, with a computer, tablet or smartphone